ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

 ``-n`` argument, and the results of each scan will be displayed if the ``--per-scan`` argument is specified.

-To benchmark Hyperscan on more than one core, you can supply a list of cores with the ``-T`` argument, which will instruct ``hsbench`` to start one benchmark thread per core given and compute the throughput from the time taken to complete all of them.
+To benchmark Vectorscan on more than one core, you can supply a list of cores with the ``-T`` argument, which will instruct ``hsbench`` to start one benchmark thread per core given and compute the throughput from the time taken to complete all of them.